Antidosis (treatise): As a rhetorical treatise

 Isocrates states that the teacher should be judged by his students, in that if they do good and moral works, then the teacher has done a good job and should be praised.
 This directly opposes Gorgias' view that it is not up to him how his students use what he teaches them.

 At the end of his Antidosis, Isocrates explains how he attempts to keep his students in high moral standing by discouraging some of the more debaucherous behaviors available in the city, such as "participating in drinking bouts and tossing dice in gambling dens".
 He posits the idea that as a teacher, he can be judged as successful by the moral ways in which his students live their lives when compared to other young men, who are wasting their youth in revelry.
 Hence, he agrees to submit to the punishment if any of his students can be shown to be bad influences on society and challenges his accuser to present even one student who could be said to belong to the group of degenerate youth.

 Another important topic is natural talent.
 Isocrates argues that native ability is necessary for becoming a good orator, along with a proper education on the subject, and practical experience.

 Commentary

 D. S. Hutchinson and Monte Johnson have (2010) pointed out:

-Aristotle's Protrepticus was written in the late 350s in polemical response to a work by the Athenian philosopher and teacher Isocrates, called the Antidosis.
-In this work, Isocrates contested the application of the word philosophy to the kind of abstract and speculative mathematical preoccupations current in Plato's Academy.
-For him, education and philosophy meant training men to become effective political leaders, and the means to this was training in rhetoric.
-Speculation about advanced mathematics, astronomy, and the "elements" or "principles" of nature were useful as "mental gymnastic" for the young but, according to the argument, in adulthood become distractions from the important business of military, political, and legal action.
-In the Protrepticus, Aristotle responded to Isocrates' attack on Academic philosophy by defending the search for the elements and principles of nature as the best means not only for political science, but for every other goal in life as well.